shahin1290/my_portfolio/README.md

 As a visitor
 In order to contact the portfolio owner
 I would like to see a form where I can write a message

+As a visitor
+In order to see the social activities of the portfolio owner I would like to see social media links